284: No Such Thing As Salty Yeti Bones

 Also, that's a hell of a kick that gets your testicles and your teeth.

-It doesn't have tentacles for that long.
+His tentacles are that long.

 But yeah, he just said of the video, quick, sew it up, sew it up.
 He sewed it up right there and then and he kept on playing the game.

-podcast back into the scrotum of the
+podcast back into the scroll tone of the microphone box.

 Anything else before we wrap up?
 I just have my favourite rugby story, aside from the testicle ripping, maybe,